DimitriKwihangana/playable_piano/README.md

-# I was lonely this weekend and decided tto build a playable piano with html, css and  javascript
+# I was lonely in the weekend weekend and decided to build a playable piano with html, css and  javascript